axelmg2000/proyectoHComputacionales/README.md

 ### Python Programs Modifications
 ### The modifications of each author where:
 - Andreina
-  - cannon
   - cannon:Gravity change in the program (Andreina Cardenas)
   - pacman:Changed the (Andreina Cardenas)
   - snake:Controls change (Andreina Cardenas)

 =======